open-telemetry/opentelemetry-ebpf-profiler/design-docs/00003-memory-profiling/README.md

 - **Argument-descriptor handling.** v1 reads `pt_regs` directly, assuming the SysV ABI.
 We need to confirm whether any of the in-process samplers we expect to support emit non-trivial SDT argument descriptors that require per-arg location decoding.
 - **`mmap` / `munmap` probes.** Pending the reference sampler adding them; once available, they slot into the same `ProbeKind` enum and reuse the same entry-program pattern.
 - **Empirical overhead.** Benchmarks of plain heap profiling vs live-heap profiling on representative Rust and Python workloads, with the existing on-CPU profiler running, to size the memory share of the sample budget.
-- **PID controller tuning.** Setpoint (target memory-events / sec, or equivalently target fraction of the sample budget), proportional / integral / derivative gains, and sample window.
-We should look at the JVM's TLAB allocation sampler as a starting point and tune against the same benchmark workloads used for overhead measurement.
+- **Rate limiter tuning.** Choice of algorithm (PID controller vs token bucket), setpoint (target memory-events / sec, or equivalently target fraction of the sample budget), and tuning parameters.
+To be determined empirically against the same benchmark workloads used for overhead measurement.
 - **Live heap state sizing.** Determine the default global and per-process caps for sampled-allocation live-state tracking.

 # Decision